-Students who require improvement in basic skills will be referred to the Student Learning Center (SLC).
-The SLC provides remedial and academic support that assists with retention and development towards academic enrichment.
-The SLC offers assessments in reading, writing and mathematics for determining where assistance may be needed.
+Students who require improvement in basic skills will be referred to Student Support Services (SSS).
+SSS provides remedial and academic support that assists with retention and development towards academic enrichment.
+SSS offers assessments in writing and mathematics for determining where assistance may be needed.

-Admission Requirements for Homeschooled Students.
-Texas College acknowledges the academic pursuits of students who are homeschooled.
+Admission Requirements for Homeschooled Students: Texas College acknowledges the academic pursuits of students who are homeschooled.
 Homeschooled applicants are required to submit the following:

-- A completed application for admission; - A notarized copy of the official home-school transcript showing date of graduation with course requirements that meet the State of Texas graduation requirements as approved by the Texas Education
+- A completed application for admission; - A notarized copy of the official home-school transcript showing date of graduation with course requirements that meet the State of Texas graduation requirements as approved by the Texas Education Agency; - An official GED certificate with score report (if applicable); and - Home-schooled applicants may submit Scholastic Aptitude Test (SAT) or American College Test (ACT) scores. - Admission Requirements for Transfer Students.

-Agency;

-- An official GED certificate with score report (if applicable); and - Home-schooled applicants may submit Scholastic Aptitude Test (SAT) or American College Test (ACT) scores. - Admission Requirements for Transfer Students.
 A transfer student is defined as a candidate for admission who enrolls at Texas College after having attended, or completed course work at a college or university.